 - A GCC national can register as either a sole proprietor or as a partnership firm (provided that all partners are GCC citizens).
 Nationals of the GCC can own 100% of commercial and professional companies.

-- A GCC national who intends to establish a business and involves a non-GCC national as a partner can only do so as a limited liability company, and the UAE national shareholder must own 51% of the shares.
+- A GCC national who intends to establish a business and involves a non-GCC national as a partner can only do so as a limited liability company fromation Dubai, and the UAE national shareholder must own 51% of the shares.

-- Branches of GCC-owned companies on the UAE mainland are allowed if all of the shareholders are from the GCC.
+- Branches of Mainland Company Setup for GCC Nationals are allowed if all of the shareholders are from the GCC.
 These companies do not need to be referred to the Ministry of Economy.